LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/DerivedDataTypes/PointersAndReferences/Reference.md

+References as shortcuts

+A secondary (much less used) use of references is to provide easier access to nested data.
+Consider the following struct:

+  struct Something
+  {
+    int value1;
+    float value2;
+  };

+  struct Other
+  {
+    Something something;
+    int otherValue;
+  };

+  Other other;

+Let’s say we needed to work with the value1 field of the Something struct of other.
+Normally, we’d access that member as other.something.value1.
+If there are many separate accesses to this member, the code can become messy.
+References allow you to more easily access the member:

+  int &ref{ other.something.value1 };
+  // ref can now be used in place of other.something.value1

+The following two statements are thus identical:

+  other.something.value1 = 5;
+  ref = 5;

+This can help keep your code cleaner and more readable.

 Passing by Reference
 A reference is another way of specifying a parameter in a function whereby the function can modify the original variable.
 Instead of following the parameter type with an asterisk (*) to denote a pointer, you follow it with an ampersand (&).